 Homeworks and Projects: Unless otherwise specified, programming assignments are to be submitted electronically.
 This may be accomplished through Canvas or through a web spider capturing a copy of a project website.
 Specifics will be included in each major assignment.
 Always check the assignment page for due dates; normally, programming assignments are due at 11:55 PM on the due date.
 Late assignments submitted within 48 hours of the time required will receive a 10% late penalty.
 Electronic submission is closed 48 hours after assignments are due; students not having submitted programs receive an automatic zero on the assignment.

 The midterms and final exam will be administered electronically using CANVAS.
-The will be conducted in CSB 110 with a possibility of some students being asked to use a different room due to capacity limits.
+They will be conducted in the alloted thursday recitation time.
 Details will be made available in advance of the exams.
 The exams will be proctored and will be given during the designated times.
 They will not be available outside these times and places.
 While no change to the midterm dates is anticipated, the instructor reserves the right to change these dates with a weeks notice.

 Lectures in this course are about communication and interaction; all students taking this course are expected to participate actively.
 Participation, at a minimum, includes asking and responding to questions.
 Students will also be asked to contribute to online notes that accompany each lecture.
 Contribution to the online notes will be counted as a portion of the lecture participation grade.
 Students are welcome to use laptops or tablets during lecture so long as they do so in ways that are directly in the service of the course.
 Should the instructor become aware of a student using a device in a manner that is off-topic and distracting the instructor will ask that student to stop.

-Attendance at lectures will be recorded.
-However, there are no specific points assigned for lecture attendance.
+There are no specific points assigned for lecture attendance.
 Generally, the fact that students who actively participate in lecture earn more points through the work in the course is sufficient motivation.
-Attendance at the weekly recitation is required and points will be awarded for attendance.
+Attendance at the weekly Tuesday recitation and certain Thursday recitations is required and points will be awarded for attendance.
 Excercises introduced in recitation and the completed as homework will generally be graded.

 All students are expected to conduct themselves professionally.
 We (the instructors and GTAs) assume you are familiar with the policies in the student information sheet for the department.
 Additionally, you are computing professionals, albeit perhaps just starting.
 You should be familiar with the code of conduct for the primary professional society, ACM.
 You can read the ACM Code of Conduct HERE.